-To update base URL of a connection, find your connection on App settings tab of your app and click on it.
+To update base URL of a connection, find your connection on My profile page and click on it.
 Connection detail page opens up.
 Find Base URL field and enter the new URL.

-Visit connecting to Slack page to learn how you can connect a Slack workspace.
+Visit connect to Slack page to learn how you can connect a Slack workspace.

 "User not found" error in Slack

-This error means that your Slack user is not mapped with your Actioner user.
-This error is thrown when you are registered to Actioner and Slack with different emails.
+This error means that your Slack user is not mapped with your Actioner user and is thrown when you are registered to Actioner and Slack with different emails.

-Visit this page to learn how you can map your user.
+Visit User mapping for Slack section to learn how you can map your user.